-Please review the Centers for Medicare & Medicaid Services’ (CMS) Part I of the Calendar Year (CY) 2022 Advance Notice of Methodological Changes for Medicare Advantage (MA) Capitation Rates and Part C and Part D Payment Policies Part I.
+Please review the Centers for Medicare & Medicaid Services’ Part I of the Calendar Year 2022 Advance Notice of Methodological Changes for Medicare Advantage Capitation Rates and Part C and Part D Payment Policies Part I.

-MA has been effective at providing Medicare beneficiaries with health care options that best fit their individual health needs.
-The MA program brings the value of private sector innovation and creativity to a government program, and CMS is committed to continuing to bolster MA by promoting greater innovation, transparency, flexibility and program simplification.
+Medicare Advantage has been effective at providing Medicare beneficiaries with health care options that best fit their individual health needs.
+The Medicare Advantage program brings the value of private sector innovation and creativity to a government program, and CMS is committed to continuing to bolster Medicare Advantage by promoting greater innovation, transparency, flexibility, and program simplification.

-Lower than anticipated risk scores would have an impact on payments for MA plans due in part to how CMS calculates payment plans.
-Lower risk scores could mean that plans would not receive payments equivalent to their expected costs in upcoming year and deferred care from 2020 could lead to higher healthcare costs for plans in 2021.
+Lower than anticipated risk scores would have an impact on payments for Medicare Advantage plans due in part to how CMS calculates payment plans.
+Lower risk scores could mean that plans wouldn’t receive payments equivalent to their expected costs in upcoming year and deferred care from 2020 could lead to higher healthcare costs for plans in 2021.
 Plans are prioritizing telehealth patient outreach as a strategy for revenue risk mitigation for next year.

 At DataLink, we expect that CMS may allow diagnoses from audio-only telehealth encounters to count for risk adjustment during may also supplement 2021 risk adjustment data with a three-year lookback of diagnosis data for chronic conditions given the static nature of these conditions.

-CMS proposes to fully phase in the 2020 CMS-HCC model per requirements from the 21st Century Cures Act, which means for CY 2022, one-hundred percent of risk scores will be calculated using diagnoses from MA encounter data and fee-for-service (FFS) claims.
-This proposal would end blended risk scores that calculated risk scores using 75% of risk adjustment eligible diagnoses from encounter data, FFS claims and risk adjustment payment system (RAPS) data and 25 percent using risk adjustment eligible diagnoses from RAPS data and fee-for-service claims.
+CMS proposes to fully phase in the 2020 CMS-HCC model per requirements from the 21st Century Cures Act, which means for CY 2022, 100% of risk scores will be calculated using diagnoses from Medicare Advantage encounter data and fee-for-service claims.
+This proposal would end blended risk scores that calculated risk scores using 75% of risk adjustment eligible diagnoses from encounter data, FFS claims, and risk adjustment payment system data and 25% using risk adjustment eligible diagnoses from RAPS data and fee-for-service claims.